-- a voluntary, anonymous online survey about experiences of sexual harassment and discrimination based on sex, gender or sexual orientation in the workplace – invitations to this will be sent to all current Victoria Police employees in late August 2018
+- a voluntary, anonymous online survey about experiences of sexual harassment and discrimination based on sex, gender or sexual orientation in the workplace – invitations to take part have been sent to all current Victoria Police employees

-- a confidential interview with the Commission at a neutral location, where you can share your experiences of workplace harm or insights about creating safer workplaces – commencing 1 July 2018
+- a confidential interview with the Commission at a neutral location, where you can share your experiences of workplace harm or insights about creating safer workplaces – currently underway until 31 October 2018

-- engaging with the Commission during site visits to stations and workplaces across Victoria – commencing 4 June 2018
+- engaging with the Commission during site visits to stations and workplaces across Victoria – currently underway until 31 October 2018

-- a focus group discussion – commencing 1 July 2018 for cohorts across Victoria
+- a focus group discussion – currently underway for cohorts across Victoria

-- a voluntary, confidential written submission about your experiences and insights – accepted from 4 June 2018.
+- a voluntary, confidential written submission about your experiences and insights – accepted until 31 October 2018.

 The Commission encourages Victoria Police employees to get in touch to learn more about how to participate.
 We take significant measures to ensure that your information and data stays confidential.